Kenneth A. Spencer

 Kenneth Aldred Spencer (January 25, 1902 – February 19, 1960) was a Kansas coal mine owner who transformed a government surplus factory into the world's biggest ammonium nitrate producer.
-Money from his and his wife's estate was donated to philanthropies throughout Kansas.
+His estate and his wife's estate donated to philanthropies throughout Kansas.

 Early life

 Spencer was born in Columbus, Kansas but grew up in Pittsburg, Kansas.

 Spencer graduated from the University of Kansas in 1926, majoring in engineering and geology and went into his father's business of Pittsburg & Midway Coal Company in Pittsburg, Kansas.
 Spencer moved to the Kansas City area in 1939 to establish offices for his companies.

 Career

 As a trained geologist and engineer Spencer patented processes for extracting by-products from coal which led to the establishment of the Mineral Products Company of Pittsburg.

-In 1941 the War Department contacted him about operating a weapons-grade ammonia nitrate plant near Crestline, Kansas that would become the Jayhawk Ordnance Works.
+In 1941 the War Department contacted him about operating a weapons-grade ammonium nitrate plant near Crestline, Kansas that would become the Jayhawk Ordnance Works.
 He would say later: